 Installing or replacing a fence is a major undertaking.
 Fortunately, it’s one most homeowners don’t have to take on very often.
 When that fateful day arrives, however, you may want to consider the environmental impact of the fence you select.
 Wood and metal used to be the only available options, but today you have a variety of eco-friendly selections from which to choose.

-While focusing on the fencing materials, don’t forget to consider the environmental impact of producing the fence, the maintenance necessary to extend the life of the fence, the chemicals the fence may potentially leach into the soil, the use of renewable resources, and how to dispose of the when it’s no longer usable.
+While focusing on the fencing materials, don’t forget to consider the environmental impact of producing the fence, the maintenance necessary to extend the life of the fence, the chemicals the fence may potentially leach into the soil, the use of renewable resources, and how to dispose of the fence when it’s no longer usable.

 Let’s review some of the pros and cons of common fencing materials.